Mikle/ereses/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within ereses, please write an issue on 'https://github.com/43r04/ereses'.
+If you discover a security vulnerability within ereses, please write an issue on [this github project](https://github.com/43r04/ereses).

 ## License